seventt/seventt.github.io/_posts/2021-01-21-object-detection-and-segmentation.markdown

 #### 1.3.Faster R-CNN

-It is composed of two modules.
+It is composed of **two modules**.
 The first module is a deep fully convolutional network that proposes regions, and the second module is the Fast R-CNN detector that uses the proposed regions.
 It replaces the time-consumed selective search method with using the **region proposal network (RPN)** to get the probable region of interest.

 The architecture of Faster R-CNN is demonstrated as follows: